flyntwp/flynt/docs/getting-started/dynamic-component.md

 ## 3.5 Taking our Component Further
 We will now create an image slider by pulling the featured image from a list of posts selected by the user.

-Open `Modules/PostSlider/field.json` and add a post object field to our component:
+Open `Modules/PostSlider/field.json` and add a post object field to the component:

 ```json
 {